Batteries should never be placed in the residential trash, so what do you do with them? Bring them to one of PRC’s Hard to Recycle Collection Events!

 There are many types of batteries and at our Hard to Recycle events we can take nearly all of them.
 The following batteries are accepted:

 These are the common batteries that power most toys, remote controls, and many other household electronics.
 There are six types of alkaline batteries.
 From smallest to largest, they are: AAA, AA, 9 Volt, C, D, and Lantern.

 - Lithium Ion Batteries – $1.50 per pound

 Lithium ion batteries are most cell phone or laptop batteries.
-Electric cars also run on Lithium ion batteries!
+Electric cars, which may utilize accessories like that uv protection for your baby, also run on Lithium ion batteries!

 - Lead Acid Batteries – Free of charge